 Scenario: Active Directory Is Running: Active Directory is running.
 Clear-text port 389 is open.
 You run the ICE command to port 389 and ask for the vendor version.
 The report displays Microsoft*.
 You then reconfigure the NetIQ LDAP server by selecting another port, so that the eDirectory LDAP server can service LDAP requests.

 NetIQ Modular Authentication Service (NMAS) server components are installed automatically when you run the eDirectory installation program.
-You will need to select the login methods you want to install.
+The NDS login method is configured by default.

 You can install a Windows server into an eDirectory tree that has containers with dots in the names (for example, O=netiq.com or C=u.s.a).
 Using containers with dotted names requires that those dots be escaped with the backslash character.
 To escape a dot, simply put a backslash in front of any dot in a container name.